-The showing off must go on - The Bristol Magazine Online
+Interview with Ardal O’Hanlon - The Bristol Magazine Online

 New material

 “For me, it’s more about the material rather than just gags; it’s about expressing yourself and it has to be based on real feelings and emotions.
 I hope it still has the silly and surreal qualities that I always brought to stand-up but it has to be based on something.”

-Inevitably, the likes of Trump and Brexit will raise their less than pleasant heads, though, in Ardal’s hands, the treatment of the work will be typically off-kilter.
+While Trump and Brexit feature large, in Ardal’s hands, the treatment of the work is typically off-kilter.
 “I think it’s incumbent upon a comedian to find clever and imaginative ways to come up with stuff.
 I personally prefer watching comedians who aren’t too blunt or too partisan, so while I have strong political views, I don’t want to hit an audience over the head with them.
 Comedians have to be cannier than that.
 I’m not going to mention Trump or Brexit by name, but I hope to be able to do stuff on them while trying to keep it a bit light and user-friendly.

 “What seems clear about these events is that feelings will always trump facts in making decisions.
 All the decisions we make in life are irrational: our consumer choices are irrational, our choice of life partner might be irrational.
 You could end up marrying the craziest person in the world.
 ‘They might stab you.’
 ‘Yes, but they have lovely hair!’”